MicrosoftDocs/dynamics-365-project-operations/articles/project-management/schedule-api-preview.md

 - The project calendar is from 9:00 to 5:00 PM (Pacific Time) Monday, Tuesday, Thursday, and Friday. (*There's no work on Wednesdays.*)
 - The resource calendar is from 9:00 AM to 1:00 PM (Pacific Time) Monday through Friday.

-This assignment is for one week, four hours a day.
-This is because the resource calendar is from 9:00 AM to 1:00 PM (Pacific Time), or four hours a day.
+This assignment is for one week, four hours a day because the resource calendar is from 9:00 AM to 1:00 PM (Pacific Time), or four hours a day.

 | &nbsp;     | Task | Start Date | End Date  | Quantity | 6/13/2022 | 6/14/2022 | 6/15/2022 | 6/16/2022 | 6/17/2022 |
 |------------|------|------------|-----------|----------|-----------|-----------|-----------|-----------|-----------|